QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

   maximization with respect to $\vec{C}, \vec{K}$ and minimization with respect to $\vec{\mu}$.
 - Our problem satisfies
-  conditions that assure that required second-order conditions are satisfied at an allocation that satisfies the first-order conditions that we are about to compute.
+  conditions that assure that  second-order conditions are satisfied at an allocation that satisfies the first-order necessary conditions that we are about to compute.

 Before computing first-order conditions, we present some handy formulas.